newcontext-oss/kitchen-terraform/README.md

 state with [InSpec][inspec] controls.

-As Kitchen-Terraform integrates several distinctive technologies in a nontrivial manner, reviewing the documenation of each of the aforementioned products is strongly encouraged.
+As Kitchen-Terraform integrates several distinctive technologies in a nontrivial manner, reviewing the documentation of each of the aforementioned products is strongly encouraged.

 ## Installation